Health in the Americas 2022

 Noncommunicable diseases and risk factors

 In Argentina in 2023, the prevalence of tobacco use among people aged 15 and older was 23.3%.
-In the same age group, the prevalence of overweight and obesity was 62.7% in 2016.
+In the same age group, In the same age group, the prevalence of overweight and obesity was 68.4% in 2022.
 Also in 2016, 41.6% of the population reported insufficient physical activity.

 In 2015, the reported prevalence of arterial hypertension (high blood pressure) among people aged 18 years or older was 22.6%, a decrease of six percentage points compared to 2000 (28.6%).
 The prevalence of diabetes mellitus, which stood at 8.2% in 2000, increased to 9.7% in 2014.